“You have to keep prompting people to think about the other considerations outside of cost. It is important to encourage people to think differently.”

 Increasingly severe and often extreme weather events leave the water services industry exposed to the natural world.
 Johns explains, “The impacts of these events and the resultant complexities can be huge.
 We are heavily reliant on power companies and, if there are power failures, our works shut down.
 It costs us millions to get things back up and running, particularly over the winter months, coupled with impacts on our regulatory service standard targets.”

 Yorkshire Water must therefore be highly resilient to ensure that it can continue to deliver essential services amid the rapidly developing intensity of climate change impacts.
-Yorkshire Water has adopted the “six capitals” approach, which considers the financial, manufactured, intellectual, human, social, and natural capital an organization in the supply chain may use or effect.
+Yorkshire Water has adopted the “six capitals” approach, which considers the financial, manufactured, intellectual, human, social, and natural capital an organisation in the supply chain may use or effect.

 “These six lenses ensure businesses look beyond the financial ROI and do not dismiss a scheme when it does not pay back financially if it contributes to the long-term environmental improvement of an area.
 That concept goes to the heart of ESG.”